 5. GDPR – An EU data privacy and security law aimed at protecting the data of EU citizens.

 6. PIPEDA – a Canadian federal privacy law that sets out rules for how businesses collect and use personal information.

 By choosing a support ticket system that meets these standards, you can ensure improved data management, better data security, more transparency, and increased consumer trust.

 Ticketing systems shouldn’t break your bank.
-There are several free and low-cost options available for teams of all sizes.
+There are several low-cost options available for teams of all sizes.
 We’ve listed the best ones here.